-Short-term team member (10.5 months) based in The Energy Coalition (TEC) Irvine office and focused on supporting and expanding core energy, climate, and environmental programs offered through TEC.
-Particular emphasis on expansion and development related to at-risk, formal, and informal service populations within the Los Angeles, Orange County, Riverside, and San Bernardino areas.
-The Fellow will support statewide education, training, and workforce development initiatives at TEC, with a particular focus on building partnerships with disadvantaged communities and populations located in Central and Southern California.
+Short-term team member (10.5 months) based in The Energy Coalition (TEC) San Diego office and focused on supporting and expanding core energy, climate, and environmental programs offered through TEC.
+Particular emphasis on expansion and development related to at-risk, formal, and informal service populations within the San Diego area.
+The Fellow will support statewide education, training, and workforce development initiatives at TEC, focusing on building partnerships with disadvantaged communities and populations located in Southern California.

 Additionally, the Fellow will support engagement via TEC’s platforms and the development of engaging content for online education, training, and engagement through social media, live webinars, video recordings, and more.

-The Fellow will have opportunities to travel to and work in TEC’s statewide offices, including Los Angeles, San Diego, and Oakland.
+The Fellow will have opportunities to travel to and work in TEC’s statewide offices, including Oakland, Los Angeles, and Irvine.
 The Fellow will support statewide activities and attend various TEC training and team-building functions that may require travel throughout the cycle.

-The Fellow may travel (reimbursable) to Los Angeles and or San Diego weekly.
+The Fellow may travel (reimbursable) to Los Angeles and Irvine weekly.